skizap/KakoBotnet/README.md

 This botnet may have a few bugs, but, for what I have seen it works so far<br>
 If I have made fixes I will post them here and state what was fixed<br>
 # Compiling
-Ok so if you are trying to use this botnet for mass infecting busy boxes or something like that.
-I recommend Nuitka it allows you to compile python2 or 3 into a linux binary file<br>
+If you are using linux do these steps:<br>
+sudo pip install cx_Freeze --upgrade<br>
+cxfreeze client.py
+cd dist
+and there you have it the new linux binary file
 # Contact Information
 Skype: live:zerefdragneelbro<br>
 Discord: [SuperNova] Law#6800<br>